My family and I love to travel and explore new places. We have been blessed to travel across the United States.

 6. Visit the Military Aviation Museum

 The Military Aviation Museum in Virginia Beach is a cool place to visit.
-It is on 105 acres and home to one of the best private collections of World War I & II military aircraft.
+It is on 105 acres and home to one of the best private collections of World War I and World War II military aircraft.
 Many of the airplanes are still in use during airshows and demonstrations.
 The Military Aviation Museum is also a unique venue for weddings.
 It is incredible to see all of these beautiful planes that bring history to life.
 It is a must-see.

 7. Visit the Virginia Beach Aquarium